Vietnam TV highlights Da Nang shift to clean and affordable energy with EU-funded solar power

 The project, 'Development of Solar Energy in Da Nang' (DSED), was funded by the EU and implemented together with the Da Nang Energy Conservation Centre (DECC) from 2017 to 2021.
 It is part of Vietnam’s drive to phase out its carbon-intensive energy, while simultaneously inching closer to the EU’s aim for a climate-responsive digital and circular economy in Vietnam, powered by increased renewable energy and enhanced energy efficiency.

-The series of special features have been testament to the steadfast and mutually beneficial partnerships between the EU and Vietnam in promoting green growth and sustainable development.
 The next and final episode will focus on circular economy solutions at Cat Lai Port in Ho Chi Minh City, and is scheduled to air in November 2022.